 Prof.dr.ir.
-Koster (1960) is head of the Section Electron Microscopy in the Department Cell and Chemical Biology at the Leiden University Medical Center (LUMC) since January 1st, 2006.
-Since May 1st, 2008, he is full professor on Ultra-structural and Molecular Imaging appointed by the Leiden University.
+Koster (1960) is working in the Section Electron Microscopy in the Department Cell and Chemical Biology at the Leiden University Medical Center (LUMC) since 2006.
+In 2008, he was appointed full professor on Ultra-structural and Molecular Imaging at the Faculty of Medicine and since 2015 Professor Nanobioimaging at the Faculty of Science, both at Leiden University.

 In 1989 he obtained his PhD Physics degree at the Delft University of Technology on the mathematical modelling and automation of transmission electron microscopes.
 Between 1989 and 1991 he worked as a Project Manager and Software Developer at Tietz Video and Imaging Processing (TVIPS, GmbH) in Gauting, near Munich, Germany.
 From 1991 to 1993 he was a post-doctoral fellow in the group of David Agard, at UCSF, San Francisco, working on the automation of electron tomography.
 From 1993 to 1997 he worked in the group of Wolfgang Baumeister at the Max-Planck-Institute for Biochemistry in Martinsried, near Munich, Germany, developing and pioneering low-dose cryo tomography methods.
 In 1997, he returned to the Netherlands to the group of Arie Verkleij at Utrecht University, where he became Associate Professor and set up his research group aimed at method development for the 3D imaging electron microscopy specimen.
 From 1998 to 2003 he was a Fellow of the Dutch Academy of Sciences (KNAW).